 The unit styles vary between the four buildings, offering different arrangements for sophomores and freshmen.
 Pelican Hall and Sandpiper Hall have the capacity to house more than 1,000 students and are organized by “pods,” a layout that reinforces a strong sense of community for freshmen.
 Each pod accommodates roughly 32 students in traditional, double occupancy rooms and contains a spa bathroom core (shared but private facilities that are centrally located), as well as its own lounge.
 The pod design enables students to build deeper connections with each other and presents an opportunity to create a unique pod identity, promoting strong school spirit, social engagement, and retention.
-Currently under construction, Loggerhead Hall and Terrapin Hall, intended primarily for sophomores, will feature semi-suite units and accommodate 770 students.
+Loggerhead Hall and Terrapin Hall, intended primarily for sophomores, feature semi-suite units and accommodate 770 students.

 The creation of a bustling “market street” atmosphere along the corridor to Hawk Walk is a centerpiece of the design.
 Student rooms and gathering spaces will overlook this active outdoor environment, which will feature bistro tables, market lights, and mixed-use retail on the ground floor.
 Throughout the village, game rooms, lounges, kitchens, and laundry facilities provide students with ample opportunities to socialize, complementing the academic features and expanding learning beyond the classroom.